christino156/java-notes/readme.md

 ```
 Output

-This is an example of anonymous inner class
+This is an example of an anonymous inner class
 ```

 ***Explanation on how this abstract fuckery actually works*** <br/>